 Most mock trial programs are driven by the students and coaches who start them.
 Some mock trial programs are started by a university.
 Either way, university support is necessary.
 For example, in order to register with AMTA, you will need an Institutional Authorization Letter.
+Each program around the country has evolved over the years to arrive at a balance that works for its particular needs.
+Some programs offer course credit and others do not.
+Some have both an educator coach (who navigates their school's rules, policies, and resources) and an attorney coach (who helps students improve their knowledge of the legal issues and trial procedure).
+Other programs are successful with a faculty advisor that serves in a more limited role.
 If you are a student-run program, we would also encourage you to seek coaching and faculty support and advice, even if you envision that students will have primary responsibility for running your program.
 Or you may be able to establish a relationship with an academic department and find a faculty member to offer a class; this way, busy students can receive academic credit for all the work they will be doing.
 If you want to begin by starting a club, most universities have an Office of Student Activities.

 Here are some things you should ask yourself when starting a program: